 Duomo di Firenze: the Duomo is one of Florence’s most iconic landmarks.
 The construction took 140 years to be completed and it is a truly breathtaking sight to behold.
 The interior, as a contrast, is surprisingly sparse but still worth seeing, it holds frescoes by Vasari and Zuccari.
 There are also 44 stained glass windows and on top of all this, you can go up the cathedral’s famous dome.
 This is will give you an indescribably beautiful view of the gorgeous city of Florence.

 The Uffizi Gallery: the Uffizi Gallery is one of the world’s first modern museums.
-To this day, it’s one of the most famous and most visited museums in the world.
+To this day, it’s one of the most famous and most visited museums in Florence and in the world.
 It’s well-known for its collections of priceless Renaissance art.
 Some of these include The Birth of Venus by Botticelli, Bacchus by Caravaggio, and Madonna of the Goldfinch by Raphael.
 Of course, the Uffizi isn’t limited to just the Renaissance.
 It also contains works from Ancient Greece all the way to the 18th century.
 It’s a truly magnificent museum and something art lovers have to see.

 The Accademia Gallery: for those of you who can’t get enough of Renaissance art, you should also check out the Accademia Gallery.
 This museum is famous for being the home of Michelangelo’s David, which is possibly his greatest work.
 It also contains many of his other sculptures, including the harrowing Prigioni.
 There you can also find paintings by other Renaissance artists such as Botticelli, Lippi and Ghirlandaio.